Neal Dunn

-Neal Patrick Dunn (born February 16, 1953) is an American surgeon and Republican Party politician serving as the U.S. representative for since 2017.
+Neal Patrick Dunn (born February 16, 1953) is an American surgeon and politician serving as the U.S. representative for since 2017.
+A member of the Republican Party, Dunn is a medical doctor who served in the United States Army for eleven years, reaching the rank of major.

+On January 13, 2026, Dunn announced he would not seek re-election in 2026.
+In March 2026, President Donald Trump and Speaker of the House Mike Johnson publicly confirmed a serious heart condition, from which Dunn would have likely died by June if not for an emergency surgery.

 Early life and career

 Dunn was born in Boston, Massachusetts, on February 16, 1953.
-He earned a Bachelor of Science degree in interdisciplinary sciences from Washington and Lee University, and a Doctor of Medicine from the George Washington University School of Medicine & Health Sciences.
+He earned a Bachelor of Science in interdisciplinary sciences from Washington and Lee University, and a Doctor of Medicine from the George Washington University School of Medicine & Health Sciences.
 He completed his medical internship at Walter Reed Army Medical Center.
 Dunn served in the United States Army for 11 years of active duty, reaching the rank of major.
 He then settled in Panama City, Florida, where he helped found the Panama City Urological Center and the Panama City Surgery Center, and was the founding chairman of Summit Bank.